sourceful-karlson/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 * You should check that the `Authorization` header contains the same bearer value as `/var/run/argo/token`.
 Return 403 if not
 * The input parameters are included in the request body and can be accessed using the args variable.
 * The output must always be a list of object maps.
+* `parameters` and `values` are reserved keys.
+If present in the plugin output, these keys will be overwritten by the contents of the `parameters` and `values` keys in the ApplicationSet's plugin generator spec.

 ## With matrix and pull request example